 WRITTEN COMMUNICATION...teaches the writing process, which includes prewriting, drafting, revising, and editing.
 Through a variety of writing assignments, the student will analyze audience and purpose, research and organize ideas, and format and design documents based on subject matter and content.
 Keyboarding skills are required for this course.
 It also develops critical reading and thinking skills through the analysis of a variety of written documents.
-PREREQUISITE: 10831103 Intro to College Wrtg equivalent and COREQUISITE: 10838105 Intro Rdg & Study Skills or equivalent
+PREREQUISITE: 10831103 Intro to College Wrtg or Writing placement assessment equivalent and COREQUISITE: 10838105 Intro Rdg & Study Skills or Reading placement assessment equivalent